 Start by playing string 6.
-If it for example, says E but the dial is facing the left, the string is too loose (Flat).
+If for example, the tuner says E but the dial is facing the left, the string is too loose (Flat).
 This means it needs to be tightened up using the tuning peg.

-If the Tuner Says E, and the dial if facing the right, then the strings too tight (Sharp) it needs to be loosened.
+If the Tuner Says E, and the dial is facing the right, then the strings too tight (Sharp) and it needs to be loosened.

 When the diaL is in the centre, and it displays E, it will turn green.
-Now that string is in tune, and you can move onto the next string.
+Now the string is in tune, and you can move on to the next string.

 If your guitar is brand new, the strings are often very loose from being shipped.
 This may mean the strings are a long way off from the target not and may not register on the tuner.
 Just keep going slowly until the tuner recognises a note.